flutter/website/src/development/ui/material.md

 description: Learn about Material Design for Flutter.
 ---

 Material Design is an open-source design system built and supported by Google designers and developers.

-The latest version, Material 3, enables personal, adaptive, and expressive experiences – from dynamic color and enhanced accessibility, to foundations for large screen layouts and design tokens.
+The latest version, Material 3, enables personal, adaptive, and expressive experiences—from dynamic color and enhanced accessibility, to foundations for large screen layouts, and design tokens.
 Flutter is in the process of migrating to Material 3.

 {{site.alert.note}}